mcventus/Carviewer/video/info.md

 ## Responsive

-- this page is 100% responsive and fully functional in device sets.
+- this page is 100% responsive and fully functional in all device sets.
 - all stretch goals met